simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 - Maintain output ratios (a very common use-case is FRM outputs for RAT)
 - Reduce how frequently you need to interact with a production line

 The major reason you don't want to multiply orders in the early game is because expert accumulation is done at the completion of an order.
-So if you are 6 hours away from your next expert, but you queue up a 20x order which takes 48 hours, you won't gain the benefit of the additional expert for that order.
+So if you’re 6 hours away from your next expert, but you queue up a 20x order which takes 48 hours, you won't gain the benefit of the additional expert for that order.

 ## Commodity Exchange